How to compare dual fuel deals

-Energy companies will often offer a discount for customers who take on both gas and electricity contracts with them, meaning a dual fuel tariff can work out cheaper than getting your gas and electricity from separate suppliers.
+Energy companies will often offer a discount for customers who take on both gas and electricity contracts with them, which means the best dual fuel deals can work out cheaper than getting your gas and electricity from separate suppliers.

 Dual fuel is usually offered as a variable, fixed, or online tariff, so you’ll need to compare everything on offer to work out which is the best deal.
-If you don’t mind dealing with two suppliers, it’s worth comparing dual fuel and single fuel deals, to work out which will save you the most money.
+If you don’t mind dealing with two suppliers, it’s worth comparing the best dual fuel energy deals alongside single fuel gas and electricity deals, to work out which will save you the most money.